-These chocolate chip cookie crisps are definitely—and defiantly—NOT the sweet, buttery, gooey chocolate chip cookies your mom pulled from the oven when you were a wee one.
+These chocolate chip cookie crisps are definitely—and defiantly—NOT the sweet, buttery, gooey double chocolate chunk cookies your mom pulled from the oven when you were a wee one.
 These cookie crispies are an undeniably more sophisticated rendering of what’s commonly conceived as a cookie with a vastly less sweet taste that’s almost reminiscent of homemade animal crackers.

 That is, if animal crackers were so fortunate as to have a swirl of melted dark chocolate and a sprinkling of sea salt.
 As for the texture, these chocolate crisps are crunchy and crackerlike, making the not-so-sweet sweets eminently noshable as well as dunkable.
 Hey, adults gotta have some fun, too.–David Leite